cbeams/spring-framework-2.5.x/samples/petclinic/readme.txt

 exposes the SimpleJdbcClinicMBean management interface via JMX through the use of the @ManagedResource and @ManagedOperation annotations; whereas, the HibernateStatistics service is exposed via JMX through auto-detection of the service MBean.
-On JDK 1.5, you can start up the JDK's JConsole to see and use the exported bean.
-On JDK < 1.5, your application server's JMX infrastructure needs to be used.
-Note that special setup is necessary on WebLogic <= 8.1 and on JBoss: see "jmxExporter" definition in "applicationContext-jdbc.xml" for details.
+You can start up the JDK's JConsole to see and use the exported bean.
+Note that special setup for exporting MBeans may be necessary, depending on your deployment environment (e.g., on WebLogic <= 8.1).

 The Spring distribution comes with all required Hibernate and TopLink Essentials (JPA RI) JAR files to be able to build and run PetClinic on those two ORM tools.